This new anti-corruption party wants to clean up the Czech Republic

-With just days before a general election in the Czech Republic, Prime Minister Andrej Babis is facing renewed scrutiny over alleged corruption.
+In the days leading up to the October 8-9 general election in the Czech Republic, Prime Minister Andrej Babis faced renewed scrutiny over alleged corruption.

 Babis, the second-richest person in the Czech Republic and who the European Commission recently found to be in conflict of interest over his business dealings, is now under pressure to explain a convoluted offshore structure he used to purchase a €15m mansion in the south of France, as disclosed in the “Pandora Papers”, the largest ever trove of leaked offshore data.